Cocaine Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Effects of Cocaine Abuse

 With repeated exposure, cocaine affects the brain’s reward center, which begins to prioritize the drug over natural rewards like food or sex.[7]
-Addiction, damage to the cardiovascular system, digestive system, and other organ systems are other risks.
+Addiction and damage to the cardiovascular system, digestive system, and other organ systems are other risks.

 Can You Overdose on Cocaine?